Is ClickUp worth it in 2026?

 Most Features per Dollar

 ClickUp offers more built-in features than any competitor at each price point.
 The Free Forever plan includes unlimited users, 100 automation runs/month, task management, 15+ views (list, board, timeline, Gantt, calendar, table, map, mind map), native docs, whiteboards, goals, time tracking, and 24/7 support.
 The Unlimited plan at $7/user/month provides unlimited automations, storage, integrations, dashboards, and Gantt charts.
-For comparison, Monday.com''s equivalent feature set requires the Pro plan at $19/seat/month, and Asana''s requires the Business plan at $24.99/user/month.
-ClickUp''s value proposition is difficult for competitors to match on a feature-per-dollar basis.
+For comparison, Monday.com's equivalent feature set requires the Pro plan at $19/seat/month, and Asana's requires the Business plan at $24.99/user/month.
+ClickUp's value proposition is difficult for competitors to match on a feature-per-dollar basis.

 Comprehensive Automation System

 ClickUp Automations include 50+ triggers (status change, assignee change, due date, priority, custom field, tag, creation, move) and 100+ pre-built templates.
 Automations can update fields, move tasks, create sub-tasks, send notifications, assign team members, apply templates, change statuses, add comments, and trigger webhooks.
-The Unlimited plan provides unlimited automation runs — no monthly cap.
+The Unlimited plan provides unlimited automation runs with no monthly cap.
 ClickUp AI (launched 2023) adds AI-powered task summarization, project planning suggestions, and automated standup generation, further reducing manual work.

 Generous Free Tier